-RULE 17.
+RULE 15.
 ACCEPTANCE OF BAGGAGE AND CARGO

-Applicability: This Rule 17 applies to all flights operated by the Carrier which are subject to this tariff, and to certain interline itineraries as set forth in Rule 17A below, and subject to the exceptions stated therein.
+Applicability: This Rule 15 applies to all flights operated by the Carrier which are subject to this tariff, and to certain interline itineraries as set forth in Rule 15A below, and subject to the exceptions stated therein.

-All baggage or cargo presented for transportation will be subject to inspection by the Carrier and/or government authority or agency;
+All baggage or cargo presented for transportation is/are subject to inspection by the carrier and/or any government authority or agency.

-(a) Baggage

-The carrier will accept for transportation as baggage such personal property as is necessary for the wear, use, comfort or convenience of the passenger for the purposes of the trip, subject to the following conditions:

-- (1) All baggage must be suitably externally identified and packed in suitcases or in similar containers in order to ensure safe and convenient carriage with ordinary care and handling.
-Fragile or perishable articles, money, jewellery, silverware, negotiable papers, securities or other valuables, samples of business documents shall not be accepted as checked baggage.
-The carrier shall not be liable for loss, damage or delay in the delivery of such articles when they are included in the checked baggage. - (2) The carrier's acceptance of checked baggage is subject to space and weight availability.
-Except as indicated below, checked baggage is subject to charges from \$27.50-\$126.50 CAD/USD for first bag, \$50-\$258.75 CAD/USD for second bag, and \$100-\$258.75 for subsequent bags depending on the passenger's fare class, origin and destination, and whether the passenger pays the fee at the time of booking, otherwise in advance, or at the airport, as set out in the applicable fare rule. - Baggage fees are payable in CAD/USD, based on originating airport - Each bag weighing between 23 kg (50 lb) and 32 kg (70 lb) is considered 'overweight' and will be charged a fee of \$100-\$115 CAD/USD. - Any single piece measuring more than 158 cm (62 in) total dimension (the sum of the length, width and height) is considered 'oversized' and will be charged \$100-\$115 CAD/USD per direction. - No single piece of baggage can exceed 203 cm (80 in) total dimension. - If a bag is both overweight and oversized, the \$100-\$115 fee is charged only once.
+- (a) Baggage The carrier will accept for transportation as baggage such personal property as is necessary for the wear, use, comfort or convenience of the passenger for the purposes of the trip, subject to the following conditions: - (1) All baggage must be suitably externally identified and packed in suitcases or in similar containers in order to ensure safe and convenient carriage with ordinary care and handling. - (2) Passengers may travel with one piece of checked baggage weighing 23 kg (50 lbs) or less, and additional pieces of checked baggage may be carried subject to space and weight availability.
+Except as indicated below, checked baggage is subject to charges from \$27.50-\$126.50 CAD/USD for first bag, \$50-\$258.75 CAD/USD for second bags, and \$100-\$258.75 for subsequent bags depending on the passenger's fare class, origin and destination, and whether the passenger pays the fee at the time of booking, otherwise in advance, or at the airport, as set out in the applicable fare rule. - Baggage fees are payable in CAD/USD, based on originating airport - Each bag weighing between 23 kg (50 lb) and 32 kg (70 lb) is considered 'overweight' and will be charged a fee of \$100-\$115 CAD/USD.
+Bags exceeding 32 kg (70 lb) will not be accepted for carriage. - Any single piece measuring more than 158 cm (62 in) total dimension (the sum of the length, width and height) is considered 'oversized' and will be charged an additional \$100-\$115 CAD/USD. - No single piece of baggage can exceed 203 cm (80 in) total dimension (the sum of the length, width and height). - If a bag is both overweight and oversized, the \$100-\$115 fee is charged only once. - Strollers and child car seats will be carried free of charge for passengers travelling with children.

-For example of abbreviations, reference marks and symbols used but not explained hereon, see page 2.
+For explanation of abbreviations, reference marks and symbols used but not explained hereon, see Page 4.